 - Education: You will need to get your high school diploma or GED before enrolling in an HVAC tech program.
 These are available through trade schools or community colleges.
 You may also learn the trade through an apprenticeship.
 Licensing is required of anyone handling refrigerants, so there are tests you will have to pass once you finish your training.

-- Job Outlook: There are an expected 48,800 HVAC technician positions opening through 2026.
+- Job Outlook: HVAC technician positions are expected to grow 4% through 2029.

 Find HVAC training near you.